adamsmietanka/propeller-mesher/README.md

 ## Introduction
 One of the steps in aircraft design process is calculating the performance figures.
 *Max power, max airspeed* and *max service ceiling* are the most prominent examples.
-In order to calculate them we need to know the engine power and the propeller's **Coefficient of Efficiency *&eta;***.
+In order to calculate them we need to know the engine's *Coefficient of Power C<sub>p</sub>* and the propeller's **Coefficient of Efficiency *&eta;***.
+Both of these coefficients have their own charts, but we are going to focus on the efficiency.
 An example *&eta;* chart for a 2 bladed prop can be seen below:

 ![Screenshot](docs/images/eff_chart.png)